Snow and Ice Control Program

 Snow and ice control operationsThe Snow and Ice Control Program in the Town of Ponoka is conducted in accordance with the Town’s Snow and Ice Control Policy to help keep Town roads and sidewalks safe for motorists and pedestrians, as well as to support the operation of emergency services.

-Throughout the winter months, snow and ice control operations include salting, sanding and clearing snow and removing snow when needed from:
+Throughout the winter months, snow and ice control operations include sanding and clearing snow when needed from:

 • Town roadways;